egeldenhuys/knowledge-base/rpi3/install.md

 ## Troubleshoting
 ### SD Card suddenly becomes Read-Only
-If this happens give up and use another machine with a SD Card Reader.
+- If this happens give up and use another machine with a SD Card Reader.
+- Device `evert-silvert` does not have a working card reader or is not compatible with linux.
+Use `evert-green` instead.
 ```
 rsync: write failed on "/home/evert/root/usr/share/locale/sl/LC_MESSAGES/coreutils.mo": Read-only file system (30)
 rsync error: error in file IO (code 11) at receiver.c(389) [receiver=3.1.0]